RV Solar Panels: What You Need To Know

 (Camp Addict does NOT accept payment from any company to review or endorse their products.)

-How much solar power do you need for your RV?
+- How much solar power do you need?

 In December 2018, we installed a 600-watt rooftop solar system on Kelly's rig, complete with a solar controller and battery monitor.
 (No inverter was needed.)

 Marshall installed a similar system on his RV in June of 2020.

 So, we know a thing or two, enough to produce for you this information.
 We hope it is as easy to understand as possible.

 Read on for our very in-depth RV solar panel educational guide.

 Ready to go off-grid and get started with RV solar panels?
 Click the button below to read our portable solar panel reviews.

 Your Guide To Everything About RV Solar Panels